NonDairyNeutrino/Thesis/report/manuscript/manuscript.typ

 + Combine $tilde(theta)_harpoon(k)(t)$ and $tilde(n)_harpoon(k)(t)$ as in equations (@mixedFourierAmplitudes)
 + Calculate the number of particles at time $t$ with wave-vector $harpoon(k)$ as in @particleProduction

-== Computational Physics

-=== Symplectic Integration
-- Traditional Methods in evoling Equations of Motion
-- Def don't use Runge-Kutta methods
-- Symplectic Euler
-- Velocity Verlet
-- etc.

-One of the most important algorithms used in evolving equations of motion is the velocity Verlet method.

 // ```julia
 // # the velocity verlet method
 // function verlet(dt :: T, x0 :: Vector{T}, v0 :: Vector{T}, a :: Function) :: Tuple{Vector{T}, Vector{T}} where T <: Real